Chemistry

 Biography

-Gylla has been an adjunct instructor with Keuka College since 2017, teaching a wide range of classes.
+Gylla has been with Keuka College since 2017, teaching a wide range of classes in the biological sciences.

-Prior to Keuka College, she spent 12 years as GIS Project Director/Conservation Ecologist with New Jersey Audubon, where she engaged in habitat restoration and wildlife monitoring.
+Prior to Keuka College, she spent 12 years as GIS Project Director/Conservation Ecologist with New Jersey Audubon, where she engaged in habitat restoration, invasive species management, reptile and amphibian studies, and wildlife monitoring in everything from grassland birds to insects.
+Her broad academic training has allowed her to incorporate disciplines such as anatomy and physiology into her research activities.

 Professional Interests